-Unanticipated changes in tax laws or exposure to additional tax liabilities could affect our future profitability international tax liabilities are dependent upon the distribution of income among these jurisdictions.
+We are subject to income taxes in both the United States and various non-U.S. jurisdictions.
+Unanticipated changes in foreign and domestic tax laws, regulations, or policies, or their interpretation and application by regulatory bodies, or exposure to additional tax liabilities could affect our future profitability and cash flows.
+Our domestic and international tax liabilities are dependent upon the distribution of income among these jurisdictions.
 Our future results of operations could be adversely affected by changes in the effective tax rate as a result of a change in the mix of earnings in countries with differing statutory tax rates, as well as changes in the overall profitability of the Company, tax legislation, and generally accepted accounting principles.